All Episodes

 We don't remember any of it.

-And I've done this so many times, I'm kind of used to the backlash that I get because I'm standing true to what I believe, and that is it I I here's let me backtrack.
+I'm kind of used to the backlash that I get because I'm standing true to what I believe.

-I don't feign outrage when I'm not outraged.
+I don't feign outrage.

-I hate to tell you, I grew up kind of like a little pseudo street kid in New York.
+I hate to tell you, I grew up kind of like a little pseudo-street kid in New York.

 And I fly home after two St. Pauli girls on my bicycle.

-But I'm not gonna feign outrage.
+But I'm not going to feign outrage.

-Oh, I can't believe and feign moral outrage.
+Oh, I can't believe.

 That's what I believe.

-Anyway, last word, Dave, we gotta move on.
+Anyway, last word, Dave.

 Oh, I'm sorry.